-Construction broke ground on September 9 with Anthony Precourt and other Austin FC owners, as well as city council members, the MLS president, and other local dignitaries on hand for the groundbreaking festivities.
+Construction broke ground in fall 2019 with Anthony Precourt and other Austin FC owners, as well as city council members, the MLS president, and other local dignitaries on hand for the groundbreaking festivities.

 Construction will take approximately 18 months.
 Austin FC has a live construction camera on their website if you want to peek in on the progress.

-Not affiliated with the club’s stadium project, a sign near the Austin FC tract advertises an office tower, called Arena Tower, to be constructed on the land adjoining the stadium.
+Not affiliated with the club’s project, a sign near the Austin FC tract advertises an office tower, called Arena Tower, to be constructed on the land adjoining the stadium.
 The Arena group has approached Austin FC about partnering with their property in some manner, likely for alternative parking on match day.

 Austin FC revealed the very first stadium renderings in late 2018, posting images of the stadium’s interior and exterior from various angles.

 In June 2019, the club released new renderings highlighting revisions to the interior design, such as larger canopies over the seats, as well as showing off different luxury suites, plus a bar (surprise!) in the supporter’s section.
 No signs of a queso fountain yet.

 Design plans for the stadium site include a public park, a long terraced green space, as well as limited surface parking on the North and East side.
 Architecture firm Gensler Sports (designers of LAFC’s Banc of California stadium) and construction company Austin Commercial will build the stadium.
 CAA Icon acts as the project management firm.

 Access roads from Burnet Road and Braker Lane on the north side will be the primary routes for fans to enter the stadium.
 On the south end, McKalla Place will be used primarily for deliveries to the loading dock of the stadium.
 Also, additional parking on the McKalla Place side will be available until affordable housing is built in phase 2 (planned for 2025).

 In August 2019, a detailed 3-D scale model and virtual reality room of the stadium interior was unveiled at the Austin FC front office.
-Invitations for the Experience Center will begin to go out in November for fans to tour that are interested in purchasing season tickets.
+Invitations for the Experience Center began to go out in November for Premium deposit holders to tour.

 Birth of a stadium